+TASKS: (Tasks 1-3 expected to be completed in FY 2022/23)

 - 1. Prepare and Advertise a Request for Proposals (RFP) and conduct consultant selection process.
 (City of Fort Bragg) - 2.
 Coordinate and hold kick off meeting and site visit.
 (City of Fort Bragg & Consultant) - 3.
 Review previous studies, land use codes, site maps, etc. (Consultant) - 4.
-Complete site evaluation to identify constraints and opportunities including consideration of potential future parking lot locations including: - a.
-Alder Street Trail head (encourages walking and connects destinations for pedestrians traveling on highway to CBD) - b.
-Vacant lots on edges of CBD - e.
-Potential park and ride lots at city limits near MTA stations d.
-Consider opportunities for EV charging stations, solar covered parking areas, and/or parking meters (Consultant)

-Evaluate existing parking issues and pedestrian impediments in the CBD
+Evaluate existing parking issues and pedestrian impediments in the CBD - 5.

-5. Hold a community meeting to get input from CBD business, employees, and residents regarding the project choices and code modifications.

 Host public meeting(s) or use alternative methods to seek input from property and businessowners, residents, and the public on parking and pedestrian needs in the CBD.
-(City of Fort Bragg & Consultant)

-- 6. Provide costs estimates for parking lot acquisition, evaluate location preferences, and provide preliminary design for up to two selected parking lots.
+(City of Fort Bragg & Consultant) - 6.
+Provide costs estimates for parking lot acquisition, evaluate location preferences, and provide preliminary design for up to two selected parking lots.
 (Consultant) - 7.
-Prepare and Present code modifications and parking lot feasibility study to Planning Commission and City Council in a workshop format to get direction regarding the proposed code updates and potential acquisition of land for parking lots.

 Present the draft Comprehensive Parking Strategy for the Central Business District and recommended code amendments to the Planning Commission and the City Council in a joint workshop at a public meeting to receive additional public feedback.
-(City of Fort Bragg & Consultant)
+(City of Fort Bragg & Consultant) - 8.

-8. Prepare report and ordinance for code updates and present to Planning Commission and Council for adoption.
 Prepare a final draft of the Comprehensive Parking Strategy for the Central Business District and proposed ordinance updates to the City Council for adoption by the City Council.
 (City of Fort Bragg & Consultant)